 Introduction:Among various proposed pathologic mechanisms during the coronavirus disease 2019 (COVID-19) pandemic, overproduction of autoantibodies is not widely studied.
 Antiphospholipid antibodies (aPLs) are target proteins that have affinity toward charged phospholipids.
 APLs are thought to have pro-thrombotic potentials that increase during thromboembolism.
 The present systematic review and meta-analysis aimed to evaluate the relationship between serum aPLs level and COVID-19 mortality, severity, and thrombotic events.

-Material and methods: We designed our search strategy to evaluate all open access published articles in Medline, Scopus and Google Scholar.
-Studies evaluating individuals older than 18 years of age who were diagnosed with COVID-19 and reported to have positive aPLs results; and provided data on mortality or thrombotic events were included.
+Methods: This systematic review and meta-analysis was conducted on all open access published articles in Medline, Scopus and Google Scholar.
+Studies evaluating individuals over the age of 18 years who were diagnosed with COVID-19 and had positive aPLs; and provided data on mortality or thrombotic events were included.

 Conclusion: The present review demonstrated that aPLs are linked to COVID-19 severity and thrombotic events but not short-term mortality.
 Further studies with longer follow up periods are warranted.